The Raiselig Dossier: Goblin

 It only took a few more minutes of walking before Raiselig found his yellowwood cabinet, sitting patiently at the side of the path, untouched by mortal or unnatural hands.

 The door opened quickly at Raiselig’s practiced touch.
 They flipped through several papers before finding the one that they wanted.
 “Reaffirmation of Goblinic Nature and Heritage,” they said, pulling out their pen with a flourish.
 “Please sign here and here, and fill out this information here.
-Which borrow you come from is quite important.”
+Which burrow you come from is quite important.”

 The man paused.
 “I don’t remember.”
 His eye twinkled.
 “Can I put down ‘unchanged?’”